Great classic and traditional British desserts you must try

 Mince pies

-Speaking of Christmas who can forget mince pies?
+Speaking of Christmas (okay fair enough not yet) who can forget mince pies?
 The reason mincemeat is called meat is because that’s exactly what it used to be any kind of minced meat was used.
 Mince pies were first served in the early middle ages, and the pies were quite sizeable, filled with a mixture of finely minced meat, chopped-up fruit and a preserving liquid.
 Mincemeat originally came about as a good way of preserving meat, without salting, curing, smoking or drying it.

 Sticky Toffee Pudding